-There are various smart control systems on the market, ranging from the basic MiGenie to the self-learning Nest control.
+There are various smart control systems on the market.
 Stocked at the Powerhouse, the Nest Learning Thermostat learns your energy use behaviours and automatically adapts the home environment to the way it is being used.

 Nest's energy saving capabilities have been shown in independent studies to save people an average of 10% to 12% on heating bills and 15% on cooling bills.
 This means that it could pay for itself in under two years.
 Not for you?
 Then MiGenie simply allows you to control your heating and hot water on and off remotely from your smart phone.